WELCOME TO FAMILY CAMP

 We try to simplify packing for families with young children by providing:

-Infant bathing sinks located in the Bath Pavilion
+• Infant bathing sinks in the Bath Pavilion

 CHILDCARE

-We are increasing our childcare offerings to give parents of young families more time as a couple.
+We want to give parents of young families more time together as a couple.
 In addition to our kids’ program during adult sessions, we are offering:

 ADDITIONAL INFO